101 – Wilfrid Laurier University

-Entrance scholarships are automatically awarded to full‑time, first‑year students based on your final grades as of June 30; no application is required.
+Entrance scholarships are automatically awarded to full-time, first-year students based on their final grades as of June 30; no application is required.

 Students entering postsecondary studies for the first time may qualify for an entrance bursary.
-Based solely on financial need, entrance bursaries are worth a maximum of $2,000.
+Based solely on financial need, entrance bursaries are worth up to a maximum of $1,500.

-In your upper years at Laurier, you can apply for the General Tuition Bursary.
+In your upper years at Laurier, you can apply for the Laurier Tuition Bursary.

-The majority of residence rooms are reserved for first‑year students who have never attended a postsecondary institution.
-Residence is guaranteed to first‑year students who submit their application and non-refundable deposit by the June 1 deadline.
-More information on applying to residence will be relayed to students when they receive an offer of admission.
+The majority of residence rooms are reserved for first-year students who have never attended a postsecondary institution.
+Residence is guaranteed to first-year students, if you submit your application and non-refundable residence deposit by the June 1 deadline.
+More information on applying to residence is provided to students when they receive an offer of admission.

 The Brantford Campus offers exclusively apartment-style residences, with 80% of the bedrooms being singles.